"Is God punishing me? Is that why he won't answer my prayer for a happy marriage?"

 But wait!
 Don't get angry.
 If you are a Christian, there's good news for you.

-If we, as Christians, sin, we are not exempt from the consequences mentioned above.
+If Christians sin, they are not exempt from the consequences mentioned above.
 But our sins, past, present and future, have been forgiven through Jesus' saving death on the cross.
 We singles don't have a license to sin, but we need to start seeing God differently.

 Jesus gave us the most accurate, revealing description of God the Father in his parable of the Prodigal Son, found in Luke 15:11-32.
 You remember the story.
 The younger of two sons demanded his inheritance, ran off to a far country and squandered it on wild living.
 When a famine hit that land, he wandered back home, where he was received by his father with love and forgiveness.
 There was not one trace of retribution or punishment.

 Of course, the boy's actions did have consequences.
-He wasted the money and it was gone forever.
+He wasted his inheritance and it was gone forever.
 He disgraced himself and his family.
 He hurt both his father and his brother.

-Jesus told you through that parable that God forgives you for your sins, if any.
+Jesus told you through that parable that God forgives you for your sins.
 He doesn't punish you.
 He's glad to have you back.
-Based on this story, you can rightly assume you are not being punished by God because you haven't found a spouse yet.
+Based on this story, you can rightly assume that your loneliness and frustration are not punishments from God.

 So what is going on?
 Why hasn't God answered your prayer?

-It's funny how, when something isn't working, we try something different.
-If you can't find a restaurant, you stop looking and ask directions.
+It means stop blaming God or imagining you’re locked into punishment.
+Try a different approach to life.
+If you can't find a restaurant, you stop wandering around and ask directions.
 Or you use a GPS or your cell phone.
-You don't keep doing the same thing that isn't working.
+But you don't keep doing the same thing that isn't working.